5-8 March 2020 · SEC · Glasgow

 QGBI – Traditional Quilt Group – stand M06

 The Traditional Quilt Group are a specialist group within the Quilters Guild of the British Isles.
-They are a diverse group and their quilts range from wholecloth to appliqué and complex piecing.
-Members work by both hand and machine to produce some stunning quilts.
+A diverse group, their quilts range from wholecloth to appliqué, and complex piecing.
+Members work by hand and machine to produce some stunning quilts.

 QGBI – Modern Quilt Group – Region 16 – stand M01

 The Modern Quilting Group (Scotland) is a specialist group within the Quilters’ Guild.
-They meet at the Scottish regional days organized by Region 16 of the Quilters’ Guild and they will be displaying a collection of quilts reflecting their modern approach to quilting.
+They meet at the Scottish regional days organized by Region 16 of the Quilters’ Guild, and will be displaying a collection of quilts that reflect their modern approach to quilting.

 Threaded Together – stand L24

-Threaded Together are a group of textile artists who respond to a diverse range of themes, including the natural world, literary inspirations and vintage fabrics.
-The inspiration for the body of work on show, ‘Fabric of Life’ reflects their different life experiences.
+Threaded Together are a group of textile artists who respond to a diverse range of themes.
+These include the natural world, literary inspirations, and vintage fabrics.
+‘Fabric of Life’ reflects members’ different life experiences.

 New Reflections – stand M02

-New Reflections are a group of four quilters from Edinburgh and Perthshire who formed in 2013.
-Their aim is to experiment with new techniques and produce new work for exhibitions.
+New Reflections was formed in 2013, by a group of four quilters from Edinburgh and Perthshire.
+Their aim is to experiment with new techniques and produce exciting new work for exhibitions.
 Their theme for 2020 is H2O.

 Turning Point Quilts – stand M04

-Turning Point Art Textiles is a textile design group based in central Scotland.
+Based in central Scotland, Turning Point Art Textiles is a textile design group currently made up of eight members.
 They make quilt collections based on a common theme.
-At present there are eight members.

 Thistle Quilters – stand M24

-“20:20 Vision” Chairman’s challenge.
-A series of quilts made by individual members of Thistle Quilters on this theme.
-They enjoy the stimulation of a challenge and love to share the results, which demonstrate their varied areas of expertise and imagination.
+The “20:20 Vision” Chairman’s challenge is a series of quilts made by individual members of Thistle Quilters on this theme.
+The group enjoys a challenge, and loves to share work that demonstrates their varied areas of expertise and imagination.